Extending with Plugins

 };

-After running, you should see a lot of data.
-Especially options should look familiar as it contains webpack configuration.
-You can also see familiar names like records.
+should look familiar as it contains webpack configuration.
+You can also see familiar names like records

-If you go through webpack's plugin development documentation, you'll see a compiler provides a large number of hooks.
+If you go through webpack’s plugin development documentation↗, you’ll see a compiler provides a large number of hooks.
 Each hook corresponds to a specific stage.
-For example, to emit files, you could listen to the emit event and then write.
+For example, to emit files, you could listen to the emit

-Change the implementation to listen and capture compilation:
+Change the implementation to listen and capture compilation

 plugins/demo-plugin.js